daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 [^1]: Discord widget API (`https://discord.com/api/guilds/<GUILD_ID>/widget.json`) doesn't expose server icon, description, total member count, and basically any other useful info about the server, however, it does expose an automatically generated invite link (that's being regenerated every now and then), which *does* expose said info via the `https://discord.com/api/invites/<INVITE_CODE>?with_counts=true` endpoint.
 And so by trimming the `https://discord.com/invite/` bit of the auto-generated invite link we get said invite code.
 Two API calls, yes, but we get all the info without any additional services or hardcoding anything.
 [^2]: It's not very original, rather a compilation of StackOverflow answers, CSS Tricks, and code from random Git repositories.
+[^3]: Okay, I *did* write one detailed blog post about me moving from Firefox to Vivaldi, but before I could finish it I have already moved to vanilla Chrome.